Azure/terraform-azurerm-avm-res-web-site/examples/auto_heal_enabled/_header.md

 # Default example

-This deploys the module utilizing auto heal settings.
+This deploys the module as a Linux Web App utilizing auto heal settings.